RandomSpaceship/DSO-138-Upgrades/README.md

 TODO - Still working on the PCB required for the daughter board

 ## Parts lists
-All parts are through-hole unless otherwise specified.
+All parts are through-hole unless otherwise specified, or you could use SMD if you are confident you can make it fit.
 ### Mod #2 parts lists
 <details>
 <summary>Condensed parts list</summary>